Aging in Place resources

 Our resources hub is a launching point for the other housing organizations to learn about and implement Habitat’s innovative aging in place solutions, resources and data with the goal of helping even more older adults age in the homes and communities they love.

-CAPABLE is a theory-driven, evidence-based, client-directed and home-based intervention developed by researchers from Johns Hopkins University.
-In this model, the expertise of a construction specialist is combined with a nurse and occupational therapist to improve independence and mobility; manage chronic symptoms; and decrease health care costs for older adults struggling with activities of daily living.
-This model has been proven to increase older adults’ mobility, functionality and capacity to age in place.
+The CAPABLE model is a theory-driven, evidence-based, client-directed and home-based intervention developed by researchers from Johns Hopkins University.
+In this model, a construction specialist works with a nurse and occupational therapist to improve the client’s independence and mobility; manage chronic symptoms; and decrease health care costs — all to help increase the older adult’s capacity to age in place.